NesCafe62/pozitron/README.md

 # Pozitron
-JavaScript lightweight reactivity lib inspired by Vue
+JavaScript lightweight reactivity lib inspired by Vue, $mol, SolidJS, Quarx.
+No more virual DOM required.
+Fine-grained reactivity rocks.

 ## Features
 * lazyness - calculate value only when it's accessed (supported by `computed`)